Sonic X Shadow Generations brings back the multidimension platformer with added edgelord this autumn

 Sonic Generations, which mixed the series’ old-school 2D and modern 3D platforming into a single game, is returning in a remaster later this year - and Sonic’s edgy cousin Shadow the Hedgehog is along for the ride.

 Revealed during Sony’s State of Play, Sonic X Shadow Generations looks to be a remaster of the 2011 title released to mark the franchise's 20th anniversary.
-The gameplay jumped between the side-on-style levels familiar from Sonic’s DreamCast days as well as the behind-the-back camera best showcased in the later Adventure games.
+The gameplay jumped between the side-on-style levels familiar from Sonic’s Mega Drive days as well as the behind-the-back camera best showcased in the later Adventure games.
 Sonic’s Attitude era is indeed on full display in the reveal, as he skateboards down a hill and outruns a lorry equipped with buzzsaws.

 Shadow also pops up during the trailer, confirming his playable appearance in the game - having previously been a boss fight in the original Generations.
 The snippets of gameplay show Shadow rollerblading through levels and bouncing between enemies.
 If memory serves, it'll be the first time in a while that Shadow has had a starring role in a Sonic game, with recent games such as the open-world Frontiers going all-in on the Blue Blur rather than his supporting cast.